Learning to live with more water

 - Reduce the amount of impermeable sealed surfaces on your property such as concrete or asphalt

 - Soak pits or holes come in a variety of forms and work by collected stormwater and allowing it to slowly seep into the surrounding ground – however they will become clogged over the years with leaves and sediment and eventually stop draining.
 Most homeowners won’t know that they have a soak pit until it becomes blocked.
-Request your property plans from Council and identify if you have any.
-If you’re having drainage issues, a new soak pit or maintenance could improve the situation.
+If you’re having drainage issues, engage with your plumber.
+A new soak pit or maintenance could improve the situation.

 - Fix any damaged downpipes and gutters.